 The household will be informed of the change reporting requirements in the approval notice.
 They may contact the eligibility worker by telephone, letter, or other type of communication to report the changes.

-When mandatory changes are reported, income should be reviewed.
+When mandatory changes are reported, both income and deductions should be reviewed.
 A change in income may result in an adjustment to the LIHEAP share percentage.